Learn How To Install WordPress – [Quick And Fast]

 I am sure you are very much in a rush to start installing your website, but before you can even start with that, you need to specify and create a folder for your domain where your website can be installed later.
 With our recommended Webhosting service this is very easy to do in Cpanel.
 Go to the Domains section, and click on domains.

 You will then be taken to a new screen where you need to click the “Create a new domain” button which will create a new folder for the already purchased domain you have.
-This folder will then later be used to install your website.
+This folder will then later be used for your website installation.

 Make sure to put it in the /public_html/yourdomainname folder.
 This will be important for use later.

-Depending on which hosting service you use to host your website the methods to install your website might differ.
-The easiest way to install your website is with a script if your hosting service provides a script.
+Depending on which hosting service you use to host your website the methods for your website installation might differ.
+The easiest way to do this for your website is with a script if your hosting service provides a script.
 With our recommended website host you can just log in, then go to Cpanel, scroll down to the scripts area and click on WordPress.

 This should take you to a new screen where you can start installing your website with a script.
 Just click the install button.
 This should bring you to a new screen where you will need to fill in a few details like :